hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws/05-protecting-sensitive-variables/assignment.md

 Next try running `terraform plan`.
 This will trigger what's known as a speculative plan.
 You can view this plan by copying the link from your "Shell" tab.
 This plan will not show up in your ordinary terraform runs that are triggered via the UI or API.
 A copy of the plan output will be streamed back to your "Shell" tab.

 Run a terraform apply.
-This apply **will** show up if you navigate to the runs page in the Terraform Cloud UI.
+This apply **will** show up if you navigate to the runs page in the HCP Terraform UI.

 ```
 terraform apply
 ```

-Congratulations, your AWS keys are now safely encrypted and stored in your Terraform Cloud workspace.
+Congratulations, your AWS keys are now safely encrypted and stored in your HCP Terraform workspace.

-You can continue to run `terraform plan` and `terraform apply` in your "Shell" tab, but the execution is now done in Terraform Cloud.
+You can continue to run `terraform plan` and `terraform apply` in your "Shell" tab, but the execution is now done in HCP Terraform.